Urigo/graphql-modules/docs/recipes/microservices.md

 ## Exposing Unified Schema

-If you wish to separate your server to smaller parts and deploy them as microservices, you can use GraphQL Modules in they way you used to.
+If you wish to separate your server to smaller parts and deploy them as microservices, you can use GraphQL Modules in the way you are used to.

-That means that you can still implement small servers and them use **Schema Stitching** to merge your small GraphQL schemas into a unified schema.
+That means that you can still implement small servers and then use **Schema Stitching** to merge your small GraphQL schemas into a unified schema.

 ## Communication Between Servers

 You can also use **[`PubSub`](https://www.apollographql.com/docs/apollo-server/features/subscriptions.html#PubSub-Implementations)** to implement messaging mechanism between GraphQL Modules servers.

-The default and built-in implementation of the `PubSub` is using `EventEmitter`, but because it's a very simple API you can implement your own way of sending those messages.
+The default and built-in implementation of the `PubSub` uses `EventEmitter`.
+Since it's a very simple API, you can implement your own way of sending messages.

 You can implement your own message transmitter by implementing `PubSub` interface: